World 'not yet ready' for embryo gene-editing, say experts

 "More research is needed into the technology of genome editing in human embryos, to ensure that precise changes can be made without undesired off-target effects.
 International cooperation and open discussion of all aspects of genome editing will be essential."

-The commission's report will feed into work by the World Health Organization (WHO), which has set up a committee for governance of both heritable and non-heritable human genome editing research and clinical uses.
+The commission's report will feed into work by the World Health Organization, which has set up a committee for governance of both heritable and non-heritable human genome editing research and clinical uses.
 The WHO committee is expected to issue guidance later this year.

 CRISPR-Cas9 (CRISPR for short) has revolutionised biomedical research since bursting on to the scene in 2012.